Hexagram: Usage in heraldry

-Usage in theosophy
+Usage in Theosophy

 The Star of David is used in the seal and the emblem of the Theosophical Society (founded in 1875).
 Although it is more pronounced, it is used along with other religious symbols.
 These include the Swastika, the Ankh, the Aum, and the Ouroboros.
-The star of David is also known as the Seal of Solomon that was its original name until around 50 years ago.
+The star of David is also known as the Seal of Solomon, which was its original name, being in regular use until around 50 years ago.

 Usage in occultism

 The hexagram, like the pentagram, was and is used in practices of the occult and ceremonial magic and is attributed to the 7 "old" planets outlined in astrology.

 The six-pointed star is commonly used both as a talisman and for conjuring spirits and spiritual forces in diverse forms of occult magic.
 In the book The History and Practice of Magic, Vol. 2, the six-pointed star is called the talisman of Saturn and it is also referred to as the Seal of Solomon.
 Details are given in this book on how to make these symbols and the materials to use.

-Traditionally, the Hexagram can be seen as the combination of the four elements.
+Traditionally, the hexagram can be seen as the combination of the four elements.
 Fire is symbolized as an upwards pointing triangle, while Air (its elemental opposite) is also an upwards pointing triangle, but with a horizontal line through its center.
 Water is symbolized as a downwards pointing triangle, while Earth (its elemental opposite) is also a downwards pointing triangle, but with a horizontal line through its center.
-When you combine the symbols of Fire and Water, a hexagram (six-pointed star) is created.
-The same follows for when you combine the symbols of Air and Earth.
-When you combine both hexagrams, you get the double-hexagram.
+Combining the symbols of fire and water creates a hexagram (six-pointed star).
+The same follows when combining the symbols of air and earth.
+Both hexagrams combined are called a double-hexagram.
 Thus, a combination of the elements is created.

-In Rosicrucian and Hermetic Magic, the seven Traditional Planets correspond with the angles and the center of the Hexagram as follows, in the same patterns as they appear on the Sephiroth and on the Tree of Life.
+In Rosicrucian and Hermetic Magic, the seven Traditional planets correspond with the angles and the center of the hexagram as follows, in the same patterns as they appear on the Sephiroth and on the Tree of Life.
 Saturn, although formally attributed to the Sephira of Binah, within this frame work nonetheless occupies the position of Daath.

 In alchemy, the two triangles represent the reconciliation of the opposites of fire and water.

 The hexagram is used as a sign for quintessence, the fifth element.